 Eric Clapton’s solo debut was another engineering credit.
 The 1970s saw Halverson active as a producer as well as an engineer.
 REO Speedwagon, Roger McGuinn, America, Batdorf & Rodney and 2 unreleased Eagles tunes were among his production credits during this time.
 Though L.A. remained his home base, projects with Jack Bruce, Bad Company, Alvin Lee and others took him to England as well.
 A stint in Cincinnati found him working with the country rock band Highwind (featuring Rick Fox).

 1979 found Bill living and working out of the Cincinnati area.
 In 1980 he began his ongoing association as a guest lecturer at the Recording Workshop in Chillicothe, Ohio.
 The early '80's involved engineering albums for producer Joel Diamond in L.A., N.Y. and Nashville.
 In 1985 Halverson relocated to Nashville and established himself as a producer/engineer in the country market, working with such hit-making artists as the Texas Tornados, Flaco Jimenez and Jo-el Sonnier.

-Halverson continued to work on recording projects in the ‘90s, among them Crosby, Stills, Nash & Young’s Looking Forward (1999).
+Halverson recording projects in the ‘90s included Crosby, Stills, Nash & Young’s Looking Forward (1999).

 See the "Heider Studio 3" page for more music and insight.